 Why monitor Kenai River beaches?

 The Alaska BEACH program was initiated for the Kenai River beaches to evaluate potential health risks by fecal coliform and enterococci bacteria, and to notify the public when levels exceeded state recreation standards.
-Marine water samples were collect to monitor for fecal waste contamination during the recreational season at the north and south Kenai River beaches, Warren Ames Bridge, and upstream and downstream of the gull colony.
-During 2010-2014, the Kenai River beaches were monitored during the personal use fishery (PUF) and recreational season (July – September), and is currently being monitored (June – August 2018).
+Marine water samples were collected to monitor for fecal waste contamination during the recreational season at the north and south Kenai River beaches, Warren Ames Bridge, and upstream and downstream of the gull colony.
+During 2010-2014 and 2018, the Kenai River beaches were monitored during the personal use fishery (PUF) and recreational season (July – September).
+Monitoring will take place during the 2019 recreational and PUF seasons (May – September 2019).

 Why were these locations chosen for monitoring?

-The monitoring locations on the north and south Kenai River beaches (NKB2, NKB4, SKB2, and SKB3) are being used for recreation during the PUF season.
+The monitoring locations on the north and south Kenai River beaches (NKB2, NKB4, SKB2, and SKB3) are used for recreation during the PUF season.
 The Warren Ames bridge location (BRG1) is a reference location, upstream of the area most likely to be impacted by human activities during the PUF season.
-The monitoring locations by the gull rookery (KRG1, KRG2) also serve as reference locations to determine fecal contamination close to area where the gulls are nesting.
-The monitoring locations selected for the 2018 beach sampling program was are the same locations sampled in 2010-2014.
+The monitoring locations by the gull rookery (KRG1, KRG2) serve as reference locations to determine fecal contamination close to area where the gulls are nesting.
+The monitoring locations selected for the 2019 beach sampling program are the same locations sampled in previous years.

 What are the potential sources of bacteria?

-Potential bacteria sources present along the Kenai River beaches are overwhelmingly fecal waste from seagulls and other birds, but test results from the 2014 recreational beach monitoring season included a single possible contribution from cow waste and one from human waste.
-Other results from the bacteria source evaluation included contributions from dog waste.
+Potential bacteria sources present along the Kenai River beaches are overwhelmingly fecal waste from seagulls and other birds, but test results from the 2014 recreational beach monitoring season included a single possible contribution from cow waste, dog, one from human waste.
+Molecular Source Tracking (MST) will be used in 2019 to determine sources of bacteria before and during the PUF.

 Is the water safe to swim or fish in?